Polytechnic Boxing Club

-The Polytechnic Boxing Club for amateur boxing was formed in 1888 and located at 309 Regent Street in London.
+The Polytechnic Boxing Club for amateur boxing was formed in 1888 and is located at 309 Regent Street in London.
 The name "Polytechnic" comes from the Royal Polytechnic Institute having been formerly at that address which would later become the home of the University of Westminster.

 Starting in 1898 the boxing club awarded the Studd trophy, named after Sir John Edward Kynaston Studd.
 The club was a member of the Amateur Boxing Association of England.

 The Polytechnic Magazine being the in-house magazine of the school would cover the boxing club along with many other clubs, social activities, and other news.